-If a mutually agreeable resolution of the dispute has not been reached through informal review, the formal review process may be instituted by the dean of academic affairs or chancellor through written notification of the faculty member and the Academic Personnel Review Commission (APRC).
+If a mutually agreeable resolution of the dispute has not been reached through informal review, the formal review process may be instituted by the Vice Chancellor of Academic Affairs or chancellor through written notification of the faculty member and the Academic Personnel Review Commission (APRC).
 Within 21 days, the APRC shall empanel a Faculty Hearing Panel (FHP) as set forth in Section 13.3.1.2.
 The APRC shall be available to advise the FHP on procedural issues, to ensure that the PPRP process is followed and to ensure that the faculty member receives due process before sanctions are imposed.
 The FHP may receive legal advice from the office of general counsel.
-A faculty member can be removed from classroom teaching and/or reassigned to other campus duties while the PPRP process is proceeding if at least two of the following three administrators agree (department head/designee, associate dean and dean of academic affairs).
+A faculty member can be removed from classroom teaching and/or reassigned to other campus duties while the PPRP process is proceeding if at least two of the following three administrators agree (department head/designee, dean and Vice Chancellor of Academic Affairs).
 The faculty member shall continue to receive his/her salary throughout the process and it shall not be reduced because of the reassignment.